vishalsurya14/LGMVIP-Web/README.md

 A to-do list web app is a tool that helps people keep track of tasks they need to complete.
 It typically allows users to create a list of items and prioritize them based on importance or deadline.
+Using a to do web app can help people increase their productivity and stay organized by keeping track of their tasks in one place.
+It is an essential tool for anyone looking to improve their time management skills and get more done each day.